top of page

 Homework

-If there are any questions, please do not hesitate to ask me.
+If there are any questions or queries, please do not hesitate to ask.

 Perseverance